kedro-org/kedro/docs/source/tutorial/set_up_data.md

 # Set up the data

-In this section, we add datasets to the project's `data` folder and review how the datasets are registered in [Kedro's Data Catalog](../data/data_catalog.md), which is the registry of all data sources available for use by the project.
+This sections shows how to add datasets to the project's `data` folder.
+It also reviews how those datasets are registered in [Kedro's Data Catalog](../data/data_catalog.md), which is the registry of all data sources available for use by the project.

 ## Project datasets